 For those new to the scene, the watch enthusiast community is welcoming (Editor’s Note: Is it, though?), but might sometimes feel like a foreign country complete with an associated linguistic barrier.
 The language of watches is vast and colorful, incorporating historical knowledge, technical terms, nicknames of Seiko and Rolex models, hashtags and memes…even reference numbers of specific Rolex and Patek Philippe watches enunciated with relish by nerdy collectors.

-Below is a glossary of basic terms that can loosely be considered slang and which are mostly specific to watches.
+Below is a glossary of basic terms that can loosely be called slang and which are mostly specific to watches.
 Arm yourself with a few of these and tackle your next watch meetup with confidence.

 Watch Slang For Dummies

 AD: n.
 Abbreviation of “authorized dealer.”
 Authorized dealers have an official relationship with watch brands which allows them to offer manufacturer warrantees, but also entails certain limitations such as restrictions on pricing.
 Used in contrast to the many other options available to modern consumers for acquiring watches.
 Example: My local AD got its Rolex license pulled for discounting older models down 15%.

 Batman: adj.
 Refers to a blue and black bezel on a GMT watch.
 Similar use and origin as the more popular Pepsi below.
 Example: I prefer the Batman GMT to the Pepsi ’cause I like to think of myself as a superhero.